Categorical Donaldson-Thomas theory for local surfaces: Categorical DT theory for D0-D2-D6 bound states

 \begin{conj} There exists a fully-faithful functor

 \end{conj}

-\begin{rmk} We can similarly formulate categorical MNOP/PT theories on a non-compact surface $S$, by replacing $\mathfrak{M}_S$ by the derived moduli stack of compactly supported sheaves on $S$.
-Then we can similarly formulate Conjecture~\ref{conj:DT/PT} and study it (see Section~\ref{sec:example}).
+\begin{rmk} We can similarly formulate MNOP/PT categories for a non-compact surface $S$, by replacing $\mathfrak{M}_S$ by the derived moduli stack of compactly supported coherent sheaves on $S$.
+Then we can similarly formulate Conjecture~\ref{conj:DT/PT} and study it (see Section~\ref{subsec:exam:-1-1}).
 The same also applies to Conjecture~\ref{conj2} below. \end{rmk}